The basis of genre in the positioning of narrative inequity

 Only one way to capture the attention of an audience: give them a personal look at one character's struggle with conflict.
 Leave this important passageway undefined and an Author risks disinterest and disdain.

 In this series on Conflict, the focus has stayed on a holistic understanding of story structure.
-Regardless of the type of story, each throughline--Overall Story, Main Character, Influence Character and Relationship Story--received an equal and appropriate amount of attention.
+Regardless of the type of story, each throughline--Objective Story, Main Character, Obstacle Character and Relationship Story--received an equal and appropriate amount of attention.
 Yet in doing so one throughline in particular, the most important in terms of capturing the attention of an audience, managed to escape the analysis with one important aspect overlooked.

 Main Characters can suffer from deficient ways of thinking, like Red in The Shawshank Redemption and Hamlet in Hamlet (as covered in Exotic Story Structure Often Unexplored).
 Others can face challenges with their physicality or their station in life (Wikus Van De Merwe in District 9 or Mike Flaherty in Win Win).
 Still other Main Characters combat difficult or troublesome attitudes (Theo in Children of Men or Amelie in Amelie ).
 This leaves one area of conflict unexplored: those Main Characters beset by problems of activities.